openhab/org.openhab.binding.zwave/doc/qubino/zmnhqd_0_0.md

 ### Parameter 30: Restore state on power failure

 Restore state on power failure
-1 – enabled (the device will restore state on power failure)
+<p&gt1 – enabled (the device will restore state on power failure)</p&gt <p&gt0 – disabled (the device will not restore state on power failure and will remain off)</p&gt

-0 – disabled (the device will not restore state on power failure and will remain off) The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |